SalmanSayeed79/CSE-19-FileBin/README.md

 I’ll be adding authentication within next week so that no-one can enter the site without an account.
 Until then please don’t share the link with anyone.

-[Using the site: ]
+[Using the site]

 -All the files in this site are stored according to our subjects.
 You can choose a subject and get

-Related Books
+      1. Related Books

-Lecture Notes
+      2. Lecture Notes

-Slides
+      3. Slides

-Previous Questions
+      4. Previous Questions

+      5. Recorded Classes

 - Clicking on a file name will download the file so that you can use it or store it somewhere